 - Emperor Fleet: Based in the Red Sea and the Maldives, the Emperor Fleet operates 8 liveaboards, including the Emperor Asmaa and the Emperor Elite.
 In Egypt, in particular, you’ll find dozens of interesting Emperor routes from northern safaris to the southern destinations like Brothers, St. John's and Daedalus.

 - Siren Fleet: The Siren Fleet is made up of stunning motorsailer boats and also operates under Blue O Two.
-It features luxury travel in diving destinations such as Fiji on the Fiji Siren and Indonesia on the Indo Siren.
+It features luxury travel in diving destinations such as Palau on the Palau Siren and Indonesia on the Indo Siren.
 View all Siren Fleet Liveaboards

 See Also: All the Liveaboards in the World